claes-work/claes-work/README.md

 <h1>Hello There <img src="https://github.com/ABSphreak/ABSphreak/blob/master/gifs/Hi.gif" width="30px"></h1>

 Hi, I'm Sebastian, a passionated fullstack developer from germany 🇩🇪\
 I am fascinated in solving problems and accepting new challenges.
-I am also looking for opportunities to work in reputed innovative companies.
+I am also looking for opportunities to work in reputed innovative companies.\
+Visit my [LinkedIn](https://www.linkedin.com/in/sebastian-claes-a85a92220/) profile for more detailed information about my professional career.

 ## 👨🏻‍💻 &nbsp;About Me